-Tunnels & encapsulation · Cloudflare Magic Transit docs
+Tunnels & encapsulation

 Magic Transit uses Anycast IP addresses for Cloudflare’s GRE tunnel endpoints, meaning that any server in any data center is capable of encapsulating and decapsulating packets for the same GRE tunnel.

 This works because the GRE protocol is stateless—each packet is processed independently and does not require any negotiation or coordination between tunnel endpoints.
-While the tunnel endpoint is technically bound to an IP address, it need not be bound to a specific device.
+Tunnel endpoints are technically bound to IP addresses but do not need to be bound to specific devices.
 Any device that can strip off the outer headers and then route the inner packet can handle any GRE packet sent over the tunnel.

-The result is that Cloudflare’s Anycast GRE architecture provides a conduit to your GRE tunnel for every server in every data center on Cloudflare’s global edge network, as illustrated in this diagram:
+Cloudflare’s Anycast GRE architecture provides a conduit to your GRE tunnel for every server in every data center on Cloudflare’s global edge network as shown in the image below.